 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

-:-moz-locale-dir(rtl) CSS pseudo-class matches an element if the user interface is being displayed right-to-left.
+:-moz-locale-dir(rtl) CSS pseudo-class is a Mozilla extension that matches an element if the user interface is being displayed right-to-left.
 This is determined by the preference

 locale is the current locale) being set to "rtl".

-This allows extensions (and themes) to easily adapt their user interface based on the user's locale's needs.
-This can vary from window to window, and even from tab to tab.
-This also allows extensions to work even if they don't support the user's default locale, since they can support both left-to-right and right-to-left layouts without worrying about the locale specifics.
+Note: This selector is mainly used by extensions and themes to adapt the user interface based on the user's locale.
+(This can vary from window to window, and even from tab to tab.)
+It also allows extensions to work even when they don't support the user's default locale, since they can support both left-to-right and right-to-left layouts regardless of locale specifics.

 This selector does not work properly from HTML; it never matches, no matter whether the UI locale is left-to-right or right-to-left.